murisi/L2/README.md

 ```shell
 ./buildl2
 ```
-**This implementation of L2 needs a Linux distribution running on the i386 (or AMD64 with libc6-dev-i386 installed) architecture with the GNU C compiler installed to run successfully.** To build the system, simply run the `buildl2` script at the root of the repository.
+**This implementation of L2 needs a Linux distribution running on the i386 or x86-64 architecture with the GNU C compiler and musl libc installed to run successfully.** To build the system, simply run the `buildl2` script at the root of the repository.
 The build should be fast - there are only about 2200 lines of C code to compile.
-This will create a directory called `bin` containing the files `l2evaluate`, `l2compile.so`, `sexpr.so`, and `i386.so`. `l2evaluate` is an evaluator of L2 code: it reads in L2 code, compiles it, then executes it. `l2compile.a` is the library that the evaluator uses to compile L2 code. `i386.a` is a library of instruction wrappers to provide i386 functionality (ADD, SUB, MOV, ...) not exposed by the L2 language.
+This will create a directory called `bin` containing the files `l2evaluate`, `l2compile.so`, `sexpr.so`, and `i386.so` or `x86_64.so`. `l2evaluate` is an evaluator of L2 code: it reads in L2 code, compiles it, then executes it. `l2compile.so` is the library that contains the compiler (the evaluator uses it to compile L2 code). `i386.so` or `x86_64.so`, depdending on which is compiled, is a library of instruction wrappers to provide i386/x86-64 functionality (ADD, SUB, MOV, ...) not exposed by the L2 language.
+What follows is written assuming that you are on a x86-64 machine.

 ### The Evaluator
 ```shell